Table of Contents

 Manufacturing of CRA Cladded Steel Pipes

-Two methods are available for bonding the CRA cladding pipe layer to the steel pipe:
+Two common types of pipe cladding processes are available for bonding the CRA cladding pipe layer to the steel pipe:

-For manufacturing cladded pipe by explosion bonding, two dissimilar materials are bonded with the help of pressure and heat produced by explosion.
+For manufacturing cladded pipe by explosion bonding, two dissimilar materials are bonded with the help of pressure and heat produced by the explosion.
 The clad material is kept on top of the base material and then the explosive material is spread on it.
-Upon ignition of the explosive, resultant thrust bonds the clad plate on the base plate underneath.
-Depending on the job requirements, various combination of clad plate and base plate thickness can be bonded.
+Upon ignition of the explosive, the resultant thrust bonds the clad plate on the base plate underneath.
+Depending on the job requirements, various combinations of the clad plate and base plate thickness can be bonded.

 Mechanical bonding of the CRA pipe and the base steel pipe is performed by using spring back variation using Hydroforming or full-length pipe expander.
 Hydroforming is more expensive than a full-length pipe expander.

-Inspection of CRA Cladded Pipes are done using Ultrasonic Testing Methods.
+Inspection of CRA Cladded Pipes is done using Ultrasonic Testing Methods.

 Difference between Clad and Lined Pipe

-Few differences between cladded pipe and lined pipe is listed below:
+Some of the differences between a cladding pipe and a lined pipe are listed below:

 Cladded Pipe | Lined Pipe |